 Slow Cooker Cheesy Green Bean Casserole is a great addition to any holiday meal.

 There are so many green bean casserole variations!
 This version is very decadent with the added cheese.
-If you are looking for a green bean casserole recipe without cheese, you can find my other version, here.
+If you are looking for a green bean casserole recipe without cheese, you can check out my other version.

 I don’t know where I saw a cheesy version, probably on facebook.
 I had to give it a try since I love trying new recipes and well, cheese makes anything better.
 I think this cheesy version would be great with ham or turkey.

 Below is what the casserole looks like before adding the remaining French fried onions.
 How do the French fried onions get toasty in the crock pot you ask?
 They don’t.
 I gave the French fried onions quick sauté in a dry skillet, then sprinkled them over the casserole.

 Another option is to put the crock pot insert in the oven for about 10 minutes to give the onions some color, or you can be completely lazy and put them on the casserole right of the container, I actually think they taste just fine this way!

 Have you started shopping for your holiday dinner?
 My fridge and pantry are stuffed to the brim.
 Not only do I have Thanksgiving dinner to worry about, my daughter Lola is turning 8 that same weekend.
 I am making her a big Garfield cake with fondant icing.
 I hope you have a good Thanksgiving!